-During the Construction phase, BW Gold will be entering into multiple EPC contracts, likely for the Transmission Line, Process Plant, Tailings and Reclaim System, and 25kV Power Distribution.
-Each engineer/contractor will have their own CM and there will be a BW Gold responsible PM and/or Superintendent who ultimately reports to the GM Development.
+During the Construction phase, BW Gold will be entering into multiple Engineering, Procurement and Construction contracts, likely for the Transmission Line, Process Plant, Tailings and Reclaim System, and

+25 kV Power Distribution.
+Each engineer/contractor will have their own CM and there will be a BW Gold responsible project manager and/or Superintendent who ultimately reports to the GM Development.
 Some of the scope, such as the TSF and Water Management Structures will be self-performed by BW Gold, likely using hired equipment.
-Other smaller scope packages may be in the form of EPCM contracts.
+Other smaller scope packages may be in the form of Engineering, Procurement and Construction Management (EPCM) contracts.
 The EPCM contractors will report to the CMs who will ultimately be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
 For non-EPCM contractors, who will perform some of the minor works on site, the same reporting structure, requirements, and responsibilities will be established as outlined above.
 BW Gold will maintain overall responsible for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.

 The CM is accountable for ensuring that environmental and regulatory commitments/obligations are being met during the construction phase.
-The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated MPs.
+The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated management plans.
 The EM or designate will be responsible for reporting non-compliance to the CM and EPCM contractor, other contractors, and regulatory agencies, where required.
 The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk and concern have been addressed and rectified.

-Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with departmental managers and will report directly to the Mine Manager.
-The EM will be supported by the VP of Environment and Social Responsibility in order to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
-The EM will be accountable for implementing the approved MPs and reviewing them periodically for effectiveness.
-Departmental area managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS and EMPs relevant to their areas.
+Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with Departmental Managers and will report directly to the Mine Manager.
+The EM will be supported by the VP of Environment and Social Responsibility to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
+The EM will be accountable for implementing the approved management plans and reviewing them periodically for effectiveness.
+Departmental area managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS, management plans, and standard operating procedures relevant to their areas.
 All employees and contractors are responsible for daily implementation of the practices and policies contained in the EMS.

-During closure and post-closure staffing levels will be reduced to align with the level of activity associated with these phases.
+During Closure and Post-closure staffing levels will be reduced to align with the level of activity associated with these phases.
 Prior to initiating closure activities, BW Gold will revisit environmental and health and safety roles and responsibilities to ensure the site is adequately resourced to meet permit monitoring and reporting.
 The Mine Manager will maintain overall responsibility for management of Closure and Post-closure activities.

-Pursuant to condition 19 of the Project's EAC #M19-01, BW Gold has established an Environmental Monitoring Committee (EMC) to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC Conditions, in a coordinated and collaborative manner.
-Committee members include representatives of the Environmental Assessment Office (EAO), UFN, LDN, NWFN, StFN, SFN, NFN, Ministry of Energy, Mines and Low Carbon Innovation (EMLI), ENV and Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD).
+Pursuant to Condition 19 of the EAC #M19-01, BW Gold has established an Environmental Life of Mine Committee (ELoMC) to facilitate information sharing and provide advice on the development and operation of the Project, and the implementation of EAC conditions, in a coordinated and collaborative manner.
+Committee members include representatives of the BC EAO, UFN, LDN, NWFN, StFN, SFN, NFN, BC EMLI, BC ENV, and BC Ministry of Forests (MOF).